-When the issue is temperature-related, a standard we generally follow is to cancel school when temperatures at 6:00 AM are either 25 degrees or more below zero or the wind chill is 35 degrees or more below zero.
+When the issue is temperature-related, a standard we generally follow is to cancel school when the temperature at 5:45 AM is minus 25 or the windchill is minus 30 according to weather.gov/desmoines.
 When the issue is snow-related, we rely on the city to inform us of schedules for clearing roads in order to predict how much progress will be made by the time staff and students will begin arriving at school.
 If these variables aren’t issues prior to the beginning of the school day, but arise during the school day, we then go through similar protocols when determining early-out situations.

 Adventuretime: If the Urbandale Community School District cancels, delays, or dismisses early, the Adventuretime Program is also required to cancel, delay, or dismiss early.
 For example, if school is on a 2-hour delay and will start at 10:55 AM, instead of 8:55 AM, Adventuretime will open at 8:30 AM instead of 6:30 AM.

 When a situation arises in which some type of threat is brought to our attention, be it a direct or indirect threat, we collaborate with Principals, our School Resource Officer and law enforcement to assess the threat level and determine the best course of action to keep students and staff safe.
 When needed, we’ll also consult with city and county officials, neighboring districts, and other entities that could potentially be impacted by the threat.